franchsli/whatsapp_clone_django/README.md

 - make it so the url parameters are optional (or check how you sent images from that input [image input]).
     The post request will update the entire statuses.html (use HTMX like always).
 - Add something to delete statuses automatically every 24 hours.
-- Remember to make a button "area" that covers 75 of the li weight (contact status display).
+- Remember to make a button "area" that covers 75 of the li weight (contact status display) also make all the chats buttons have an area that covers the 75% of the father, anything outside that should be considered as another action and not a chat_display.

 ## ANOTHER THINGS TO DO

 - Add something to style the last message whether it was sent by the auth user or the contact.
 - **FIX** When a user archives a chat, the chat will be  archived from all the users in the chat.
+- Make it so it stores in a 'list' the users who archived the chat: if both of them archived it, none should get a notification, if only one of the archived it, the one who doesn't archived it should still see the notifications from the chat.
     Try to use conditions on the htmx.ajax that updates the chats.
 - Create the search message logic (You can use FILTER ELEMENTS WITH `SHOW ...
 WHEN` from Hyperscript).
 - Add read and unread logic (you can implement it that any message (in the viewport makes a